The worst abuses of power I’ve ever seen first-hand were committed by a group of five year olds.

 I wish I had read You Can’t Say You Can’t Play before I took that job.

 It wasn’t until years later that I came across this book by author and kindergarten teacher Vivian Gussin Paley.
 In it, Paley chronicles her attempt to create a new rule for her class: “You Can’t Say You Can’t Play.”
 No rejection.
 No exclusion.
-If a classmate wants to join your game, you have to let him.
+If a classmate wants to join your game, you have to let them.

 With that simple and radical decree, Paley defies some of our most deeply held assumptions about human nature, and challenges the social order for children and adults alike.
 Revisiting her book recently, 15 years after it first came out, I found it has lost none of its vitality.
 It is a revelation not only for once or future teachers like myself, but for anyone concerned about fairness, justice, compassion, and the proper use of power in our society.